Inductor Basics: Structure, Parameters, and Measurement

 1. Skeleton

-Generally, the skeleton is made of plastic, bakelite and ceramic, and can be made into different shapes according to actual needs.
+Generally, the skeleton is made of plastic, bakelite, or ceramic, and can be made into different shapes according to actual needs.
 Small inductors (such as color code inductors) do not have a skeleton, and the enameled wires are directly wrapped on the magnetic core.
-For air-core inductors, there is no magnetic core, skeleton, and shielding case.
-The wires are first wound around a mold, and then the mold is removed, and there will be a certain distance between the coils.
+For air-core inductors, there is no magnetic core, skeleton, or shielding case.
+The wires are first wound around a mold, and then the mold is removed, leaving a certain distance between the coils.

 2. Winding

 Winding refers to a group of coils with specified functions, which is the basic component of the inductor.
 The winding is divided into single-layer types and multiple layer types.
-And the single-layer windings can be subdivided into dense winding and space winding, while the multilayer winding can be further divided into the flat winding, random winding and honeycomb winding.
+The single-layer windings can be subdivided into dense winding and space winding, while the multilayer winding can be further divided into flat winding, random winding, and honeycomb winding.

 An Inductor